“Good food is all the sweeter, when shared with friends.”

 It’s prohibited to take pictures inside.
 I got just one.
 Ehehe.
-Antique jewelry, clothing, jars, and all those artifacts, they were able to preserve.
+Antique jewelry, clothing, jars and all those artifacts, they were able to preserved.
 It is one of the most impressive museums I have ever seen.
 Though, no chance to pose for a souvenir picture, Security guards manned the whole area, I guess, there’s one in every corner.

 There’s a souvenir shop too.

-Villa Escudero is a vast place, the more you venture into it, the more interesting things unfolded. the long road to take with coconut trees surrounding the area are just hints of things to come.
+Villa Escudero is a place so vast, a day isn’t enough to wander in it, the more you venture into it, the more interesting things unfolded.
+The long road to take with coconut trees surrounding the area are just hints of things to come.

-The lake is surprising.
+The lake is surprising too.
 According to the life-savers, it is more than 10 feet deep.
 My son, only 10 years old at that time was so brave to do bamboo rafting.
 He was backed by his “lolo” (grandfather).
 They were actually a team.
 So loyal to each other.

 We spent some time dipping into the pool as well.
 Served snacks and we called it a day.

-Let me put it this way, I used to think vacationing usually takes days, and rides via a plane or a big boat perhaps, being here, I learned that some road trip is worth it.
-Especially if with your fam.
+Let me put it this way, I used to think vacationing usually take days, and rides via air or sea perhaps, but being here, I learned that some road trip is worth it.
+Especially if with your family.
 Having this weekend with them was truly a great day spent.
 I wish this will happen a lot. (–,)